A lot of questions are coming up about packing for a long road trip. Here are the first 10 steps to take for any major road trip with kids.

 When I am planning out any trip, I try and figure out which hotels we are staying will have onsite guest laundry or an economically feasible laundry service.
 I also figure every major city we visit will have a wash and fold service where I can drop clothes off to and pick them up at the end of the day.
 Once I have figured out where these places are I can calculate the maximum amount of time I need to go without laundry.
 I highly suggest never packing more than 7 days of clothes.
 You will not need them.
 You also don’t need heels or jewelry unless you are going to a wedding.
 Only you will notice.
 I try to stick to packing 5 days of clothes for each of us and two pairs of pajamas.

 4. Decide How You Are Going to Pack

 On flights, suitcases usually make sense.
 They roll nicely and are easy to get in and out of the airport.
-On an extended roadtrip, you most likely will not be staying in one spot.
+On an extended road trip, you most likely will not be staying in one spot.
 Bringing a large suitcase tends to be a bad idea.
-You do not want to bring all of your clothes in each night to just grab pyjamas for the kids.
+You do not want to bring all of your clothes in each night to just grab pajamas for the kids.

 I have also purchased a folding laundry basket that we can drop off at laundromats while we explore various cities.
 When not in use, it lies flat and hardly takes up any space.

 The first time you pack, everything seems a little more important than the second time.
 I never pack directly into a suitcase.
 Instead, I make three separate piles of everything we need.
 One for each of us.
 Once I start packing the piles into actual bags or in this case cubbies, I realize there are quite a few things we do not actually need.